poonamarora86/Coursera_Capstone/Report.md

 ### Introduction/Business Problem

 Its very challenging to find a house in London, UK.
 There are many websites out there that try to help you out with searching your house like zoopla, rightmove.
 But even then narrowing down area to look for is a manual task that these websites do not automate/provide.
+Narrowing down area can be very tedious and time consuming process.

 This project attempts to help you with identifying or narrowing down the search for the house according to your prefernces about the neighbourhood.
 For example, one might want to look at all areas which has proximity to pubs, cafes, public transport etc. This project attempts cluster areas based on your provided preferences/categories.
 We then print those clusters on the map to distinguish between areas.
 That should make it easy to choose a certain areas to look for and narrow down your search.

-**Stakeholders/Target Audience**: People who are looking to switch house in London in general.
+**Stakeholders/Target Audience**: People who are looking to find house in London, especially the people who are starting their house search and has a certain prefrences in the mind.

+ Note that this project attempts to solve the first step of your house search, not everything.

 ### Data